Yandex Cloud

 Management console

-1. In the management console, select the folder you want to lease a BareMetal server in.
+1. In the management console, select the folder where you want to lease a BareMetal server.

 3. Click Create service account.

 4. Enter a name for the service account.
-The naming requirements are as follows:
+Follow these naming requirements:

 • It must be from 2 to 63 characters long.